Dr Ian Sapiro

 I work principally in film music, musical theatre, adaptation, orchestration and the overlaps between them.
 I studied Music at undergraduate, taught postgraduate and research postgraduate levels at Leeds, completing my PhD in film music in 2011.
 I joined the staff in the School of Music as a research assistant in 2003, becoming a lecturer in 2012.
 I am currently the Director of Student Education for the School.

 I have been active as a professional conductor of amateur musical theatre productions for over 25 years, and have been musical director for over 50 musicals in that time.
-I am currently associated with Bingley Little Theatre and Ilkley Playhouse, spent fifteen years as musical director for Buttershaw St Paul's AODS, Bradford, and Bradford Youth Players (Act 2), and have conducted musicals and concerts in Leeds, Halifax, Dewsbury, Liverpool and Birkenhead.
+I am currently associated with Guiseley Theatrical Productions and Bingley Little Theatre, spent fifteen years as musical director for Buttershaw St Paul's AODS, Bradford, and Bradford Youth Players (Act 2), and have conducted musicals and concerts in Leeds, Halifax, Ilkley, Dewsbury, Liverpool and Birkenhead.
 In 2017 I received the rare and prestigious NODA Commendation - a National Operatic and Dramatic Association medal recognising the work of a non-amateur who has given devoted service to amateur theatre over a period of at least 10 years - having been nominated for the award by Buttershaw St Paul's AODS.
 I won the 'Eileen Mogridge Trophy for Best Musical Direction' at the Wharfedale Festival of Theatre in 2015–16 for Evita with Guiseley AOS, and was 'Musical Director of the Year' at the Bradford Playhouse awards in 2014 for Witches of Eastwick with Bradford Youth Players.

 My main research interests are:

 - film music, particularly contemporary film-score production process, and especially the orchestration of film music

 - musicals and musical theatre on stage and screen

 - the overlaps between these areas